Social Media Restrictions for Under 16s

 Rationale for limiting social media use to over-16s

-The current minimum age for use of all major social media platforms is 13; however, this derives from US privacy law and is not based on the age at which it is safe to use these platforms.
 Limiting social media use to over-16s aims to restrict use of these platforms to people who have passed the most vulnerable developmental age.

 The government has identified numerous harmful aspects of social media use by young people, including bullying, abuse, viewing misogynistic and violent content and preoccupation with body image.
 It has also cited the difficulties parents experience in regulating social media use as another reason the changes are needed.

-Responses to the proposal
+Responses to the changes

 If you require legal advice or representation in any legal matter, please contact Go To Court Lawyers.